 - They were nicknamed the “Indian Doberman” by the British when they occupied India in the 1800’s.

-This dog breed has all the qualities that make a superb hunting dog.
-They’re confident, bold and have territorial instincts – even as puppies.
-They’re loyal to their family and tend to play well with small children.
+This dog breed has all the qualities that make up a superb hunting dog.
+Confident, bold with territorial instincts, Pandikonas will show these qualities even as puppies.
+They’re loyal to their family and will play nice with kids of the family.

-The biggest concern may be their territorial instincts, as they tend to fight other dogs and animals that get close.
+The biggest concern may be their territorial instincts, as they tend to fight other dogs and animals that get close by.
 Pandikonas are better off in an environment where there is only one dog.
 And, don’t even think about bringing home a cat.

 Highlights: Affectionate, Loyal, Fearless.

-They’re companion dogs for royalty and aristocrats of the town Rajapalayam in Tamil Nadu.
-This dog breed is an icon in India, having been featured on postage stamps issued by the India Post.
+In the past, Rajapalayam dogs were companion dogs for only the royalty and aristocrats of the Rajapalayam town in Tamil Nadu.
+Needless to say, this breed is an icon in India, having been featured on postage stamps issued by the India Post.

 - Local folklore claims that 4 Rajapalayam dogs once killed a tiger defending their master.